adulau/mastodon-markdown-archive/README.md

         Thread replies for a post in a single file -user string
-        URL of Mastodon account whose toots will be fetched
+        URL of Mastodon account whose toots will be fetched -visibility string
+        Filter out posts whose visibility does not match the passed visibility value
 ```

 ## Example